nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May God Himself, the God of peace, sanctify you through and through.
-May
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
-The One who calls you is faithful, and He will do it.
+    so that you may overflow with hope by the power of the Holy Spirit.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 1st August 2021
+subtitle: Sunday worship - 8th August 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!